globaleyeproject/pbeukema.github.io/_pages/about.md

 Over the last year, I have been compiling advice for graduate students in neuroscience and recently turned what was a github repository into an easier to read [web page](https://pbeukema.github.io/LabHacks/).

-I am a very big fan of bicycling and believe that we should replace automobile centered transportation with bicycling infrastructure.
+I am a very big fan of bicycling and believe that we should dramatically increase bicycling infrastructure throughout the United States.
 Drop me a line if you need pro-bono work done on anything data-oriented (e.g. machine learning/data-science) related to cycling advocacy.